 The people they hire are called RSE workers.
 You need a Recognised Seasonal Employer Limited Visa to do this job.

 RSE workers plant, maintain, pick and pack crops in the fruit, vegetable and wine industries.

 What you need to do

 Your IRD (tax) number keeps track of the tax you pay and helps make sure you pay the right amount.

 You can apply for an IRD number when you apply for your work visa.
-When you arrive in New Zealand ask your employer what your IRD number is.

 Fill in a tax code form

 Your employer will give you a Tax code declaration form IR330 to fill out.
 You can also download the form here and give it to your employer.